Tripura Sundari: Composition

 The Lalita Sahasranama is said to have been composed by the eight vaag devis (Vasini, Kameshvari, Aruna, Vimala, Jayani, Modini, Sarveshvari, and Kaulini) upon the command of the goddess Lalita herself.
 The Sahasranama says that "One can worship Lalita only if she wishes us to do so."
 This stotra occurs in the Brahmanda Purana (history of the universe) in the chapter of discussion between Hayagriva and Sage Agastya in Kanchipuram.
 Hayagriva is an incarnation of Vishnu with the head of a horse and is held to be the storehouse of knowledge.
 Agastya is one of the sages of yore and one of the stars of the constellation Saptarishi.
 At the request of Agastya, Hayagriva is said to have taught him the thousand holiest names of Lalita.
 The temple at Thirumeyachur, near Kumbakonam, is said to be where Agastya was initiated into this sahasranama.
 An alternative origin is that the Upanishad Bramham Mutt at Kanchipuram is where this initiation happened.
+In Carnatic Music, the composer Shyama Sastry composed many Swarajathis and lovely compositions in praise of the goddess.
+Most popular being the three swarajathis called as Ratnatrayam and the Navaratnamalika on goddess Meenakshi of Madurai.

 Tripura Rahasya

-Tripura Sundari occupies a very special place in the Tripura Rahasya, a Shakta scripture.
+Tripura Sundari occupies a very special place in the Tripura Rahasya, a Shakta scripture popular in Shri Vidya tradition.

+The Tripura Rahasya is traditionally divided into three volumes: the Mahatmya Khanda, which extols the greatness of Tripura Sundari and her cosmic power; the Jnana Khanda, which focuses on the nature of ultimate knowledge and self-realization through the teachings of the sage Dattatreya to Parashurama; and the Charya Khanda, which is believed to contain instructions on rituals and practices, though the last part is largely considered lost or unavailable today.
+Each volume progressively guides seekers from devotion to spiritual wisdom and liberation.

 Iconography

 Her form is described in her Dhyana Stotra as follows.

 I imagine of my goddess Bhavani, who has a color of the rising sun.
-Who has eyes which are waves of mercy, who has bow made of sweet cane, arrows made of soft flowers, and Aasha, Ankusha in her hands, and who is surrounded, by her devotees with powers great, as personification of the concept of “I”.
+Who has eyes which are waves of mercy, who has bow made of sweet cane, arrows made of soft flowers, and Pasha, Ankusha in her hands, and who is surrounded, by her devotees with powers great, as personification of the concept of “I”.